trinerye/language_analytics_2024/assignment_1/readme.md

 Download the [The Uppsala Student English Corpus (USE)]( https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) from the Oxford Text Archive.
 You should download the USEcorpus.zip file, unzip it and place the ``USEcorpus`` folder in the in directory.

-This project opens the files using the ``latin-1 encoding`` as the dataset contains Finnish letters.

 ### Model

 This project uses the English [en_core_web_md](https://spacy.io/models/en) pipeline from spaCy, optimized for CPUs, to tokenize the USE dataset and perform part-of-speech (POS) tagging and named entity recognition (NER) on it.

-Go to https://spacy.io/models to find the spaCy pipeline you want to work with and add it as a command-line argument when running the script.
-However, remember to change the encoding accordingly to ensure the text is readable.
-See standard encodings for python [here](https://docs.python.org/3/library/codecs.html#standard-encodings)

 ##  File Structure